3 years full-time for BA (Hons) Games Art

 As a game art degree student, you will take part in Industry Week – a unique event that brings over 100 top names from the music, games, TV and film industries to Confetti for workshops, masterclasses, lectures and seminars.
 From artists to games developers, Industry Week is your chance to be inspired, make contacts and learn from the pros.

 Our students have had the opportunity to meet and receive advice from established names, such as Ian Livingstone and professionals from Rockstar and Playstation to name just a few.
-This year we've also hosted BAFTA award-winning Senior Concept and Environment Artist Anna Hollinrake.
+We've also hosted BAFTA award-winning Senior Concept and Environment Artist Anna Hollinrake, Rachel Doimo from Square Enix and Errol Kentli from Splash Damage.

 Continue your education